Murtz5253/learning-with-python/docs/design.md

 ### View Learning Progress
 #### _Name:_ v_learn_prog
 #### _What it does:_ Generates graphics to display learning progress of student.
 Shows what they have learned, what they need to learn, areas they have struggled or excelled in, maybe amount of time spent in several areas, and relative size of a topic.
 Similar to the plots a Jira Dashboard would produce.
-#### _Inputs (with type information):_ Results from the Data Processing and Data Analysis Algorithms *(ASK GROUP MAYBE JUST ONE OF THEM)* (type: TBD, but likely numpy arrays or dataframes)
+#### _Inputs (with type information):_ Results from the Data Processing and Data Analysis Algorithms (type: TBD, but likely numpy arrays or dataframes)
 #### _Outputs (with type information):_ Clear, readable graphical representations of student progress.
 Should be able to help them identify areas of strengths and weaknesses and develop a learning plan from. (type: plots)

 ### View Problem Bank
 #### _Name:_ v_prob_bank
 #### _What it does:_ When a user navigates to this page/tab on the app it will populate a list of available practice problems.
-These problems will be sorted by topic, user should be able to filter based on topic, level of difficulty, and problem size *(ANYTHING ELSE???)*.
+These problems will be sorted by topic, user should be able to filter based on topic, level of difficulty, and problem size.
 Problems the user has already completed will be labelled as such to make it easy for the user to see what they have done and what they need to do (or they won't display at all).
 #### _Inputs (with type information):_ List of problems (type: python list with several columns for each filter), Topics user has completed (type: python list, can make this another column of the list of topics - mark a topics as 1 if completed or 0 if not completed), whether or not a refresh button has been pressed, similar to the degree audit on myplan (type: boolean, whether or not a key is pressed) - alternative to the refresh button is auto-refreshing the list.
 #### _Outputs (with type information):_ A list of problems which clearly indicates which have been completed and which hasn't (type: python list in a UI), these problems can be selected to navigate user to problem description/solution page.